arsal7477/CS_351_AI_Lab_2022115/READMe.md

 Report issues or suggest enhancements via the Issues tab.

-📬 Me:
+📬 Me:<br>
-For any queries or collaboration requests, feel free to reach out via email at arsalanswat7@gmail.com or create an issue in this repo.
+For any queries or collaboration requests, feel free to reach out via email at arsalanswat7@gmail.com or create an issue in this repo.<br>
-Arsalan Khan
+Arsalan Khan<br>
-reg no: 2022115
+reg no: 2022115<br>
 Happy Learning! 🎓 Let's build AI that changes the world! 🌍✨